techidaily/site-meme-emoji/source/_posts/updated-2024-approved-10-best-free-websites-to-watch-cartoons-online.md

 ![add emoji to photo online pixelied](https://images.wondershare.com/filmora/article-images/add-emoji-to-photo-online-pixelied.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Jng92DT1n_Y?si=EdMRoNAFi0Q6mP7G" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The last website that we have is Pixelied.
 The free tool will let you edit your image and add emojis, which will be enough if you don't want many features.
 Using the tool is easy, and the emojis Pixelied has are great.
 They are different than general emojis and look better!
 Plus, the tool provides 300+ fantastic emojis.

 **Key Features**

 * The tool has an excellent collection of emojis.
 * Adding emojis is extremely easy.
 * It is free to use and doesn't require any photo editing experience.
 * The tool also offers various photo editing features.

 **How to Use Pixelied?**

 **Step 1:** Visit pixelied.com and click on the Upload Your Image option.

 **Step 2:** On the left, you will find tons of icons.
 Use the search bar and type emojis.

 **Step 3:** Browse through the emojis and click on one that you like.
 You can use multiple emojis, too, if you want.
 To save, click on the download option.

 ## Part 2: How to Add Emojis to Photo on Wondershare Filmora

 [Filmora video editor](https://tools.techidaily.com/wondershare/filmora/download/) provides tons of emojis that you can add for free, so you can add them to photos directly.
 What’s more, you can also upload your own emoji and use it in Filmora.
 All you need to do is download the tool on your Windows or Mac computer and start using it to add an emoji.
 There are two ways to go about it:

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LdVT_-3gESA?si=_HfjpbUEHSRKTXjt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### **Use Emojis from Elements**

 ![add emoji to photo filmora](https://images.wondershare.com/filmora/article-images/add-emoji-to-photo-filmora.jpg)